 What would you like to share with young women who are thinking about their career choices right now?

 Don’t be afraid to push yourself into something difficult.
 If you want it then go for it - and don’t let anyone stand in the way of that.

-Being a woman and Pacific does increase your chance as being a minority in these fields but that doesn’t mean you can’t do it.
+Being a woman and Pacific does increase your chance of being a minority in these fields, but that doesn’t mean you can’t do it.